jaacobbbb20/api-project/README.md

 All endpoints that require authentication and the current user does not have the correct role(s) or permission(s).

-* Request: endpoints that require proper authorization
+* Request: Endpoints that require proper authorization
 * Error Response: Require proper authorization
   * Status Code: 403
   * Headers: